Leonard Fournette: 2021 season

 On March 31, 2021, Fournette re-signed with the Buccaneers on a one-year deal worth $3.25 million.

 Fournette playing against the Washington Football Team in 2021.

 Fournette was one of the first players to change his jersey number after the National Football League uniform numbers rule had changed in April 2021.
 Fournette decided to wear number 7, which he previously wore at LSU during his college career.

-In Week 6, against the Philadelphia Eagles, Fournette had 127 scrimmage yards and two rushing touchdowns.
+During Week 6 against the Philadelphia Eagles, Fournette had 127 scrimmage yards and two rushing touchdowns.
 Against the Colts in Week 12, Fournette rushed for 100 yards, had 31 receiving yards, and had four total touchdowns in the 38–31 win, earning NFC Offensive Player of the Week.
 He suffered a hamstring injury in Week 15 and was placed on injured reserve on December 23, 2021.
 Fournette finished the 2021 season with 180 carries for 812 yards and eight touchdowns to go along with 69 receptions for 454 yards and two touchdowns.

 Fournette was activated on January 22, 2022.
 During the Divisional Round against the Rams, he had 107 scrimmage yards and two rushing touchdowns in the 30–27 loss.

 2022 season

 On March 23, 2022, Fournette re-signed with the Buccaneers on a three-year, $21 million contract.
 In Week 1, Fournette rushed for 127 yards on 21 carries in a 19–3 victory over the Dallas Cowboys.
 In Week 5, against the Atlanta Falcons, he had 139 scrimmage yards, one rushing touchdown, and one receiving touchdown in the 21–15 victory.
-In Week 16, against the Arizona Cardinals, he had 162 scrimmage yards in the 19–16 victory.
-In the 2022 season, Fournette had 189 carries for 668 rushing yards and three rushing touchdowns to go along with 73 receptions for 523 receiving yards and three receiving touchdowns.
+During Week 16 against the Arizona Cardinals, he had 162 scrimmage yards in the 19–16 victory.

+Fournette finished the 2022 season with 189 carries for 668 yards and three touchdowns to go along with 73 receptions for 523 yards and three touchdowns in 16 games and nine starts.

 On March 17, 2023, Fournette was released by the Buccaneers.

 Buffalo Bills

 On October 31, 2023, Fournette signed with the Bills practice squad.
 On December 23, Fournette was elevated from the practice squad due to Ty Johnson being inactive because of a shoulder injury.
-Fournette made his 2023 debut that night during the Bills' Week 16 matchup against the Los Angeles Chargers.
-He was released on January 16, 2024.
+Fournette made his 2023 debut that night during the Week 16 matchup against the Los Angeles Chargers.
+Fournette was released on January 16, 2024.